3 min read

 When content production costs are reduced to practically zero, you can create content that answers any question for anyone with an answer that includes any level of detail, see what sticks, and go from there.

-Decreasing the cost of video production to the point to where a pre-recorded video where you mention someone by name is able to generate enough value to outweigh the cost of producing it is the ultimate goal to strive for.
+Decreasing the cost of content creation to the point at which an article, video, or song can specify a particular person, event, or situation while also generating enough value to outweigh the cost of producing it, is the ultimate goal to strive for.

 This website was proudly made with Nuxt, styled with TailwindCSS, and deployed to Vercel.